mvanderkamp/westures-core/README.md

 region.addGesture(pan);
 ```

-Now the `handler` function will be called whenever a `pan` gesture is detected
+Now the `followLogger` function will be called whenever a `follow` gesture is
-on the `#pannable` element inside the region.
+detected on the `#follow` element inside the region.

 ## Implementing Custom Gestures